ValPaliy/valticus/input/posts/How To Deploy On Netlify.md

 After I had set everything up on [Netlify](https://www.netlify.com/), all I had to do is generate a basic [Statiq](https://statiq.dev/web/) site and push it to the repository from which the this site is deployed via [Netlify](https://www.netlify.com/).

-The steps for bootstraping a Static website are as follows:
+The steps for bootstrapping a Static website are as follows:

 - Step 1: Install .NET Core
   Statiq Web consists of .NET Core libraries and installing the .NET Core SDK is the only prerequisite.